-Wireless Settings
+Wireless Settings (2.4GHz)

-Wireless Network Name: TP-LINK_2E4F30 (Also called the SSID)
+Wireless Network Name: TP-LINK_2.4GHz_13098E (Also called the SSID)

 Region: United States

 Warning: Ensure you select a correct country to conform local law.
 Incorrect settings may cause interference.

-incorrect settings may cause interierace.

-Band: 2.4G V

 Mode: 11bgn mixed

-Channel Width: Auto 🔻
+Channel Width: Auto 🛩

-Channel: Auto 🔻
+Channel: Auto 💌

-Max Tx Rate: 450M V

-✓ Enable Wireless Router Radio

-☑ Enable SSID Broadcast
+Enable SSID Broadcast

-☐ Enable WDS Bridging
+Enable WDS Bridging

 Save

-Figure 4-16 Wireless Settings - 2.4GHz
+Figure 4-14 Wireless Settings - 2.4GHz

-- Wireless Network Name Also called the SSID (Service Set Identification).
+Wireless Network Name - Also called the SSID (Service Set Identification).
 Enter a value of up to 32 characters.
 The same name must be assigned to all wireless devices in your network.
-Considering your wireless network security, the default SSID is set to be TP-LINK\XXXXXX (XXXXXXX indicates the last unique six numbers of each Router's MAC address).
+Considering your wireless network security, the default SSID is set to be TP-LINK_2.4GHz_XXXXXX.
 This value is case-sensitive.
-For example, TEST is NOT the same as test. - Region Select your region from the drop-down list.
+For example, TEST is NOT the same as test.

+Region - Select your region from the drop-down list.
 This field specifies the region where the wireless function of the Router can be used.
 It may be illegal to use the wireless function of the Router in a region other than one of those specified in this field.
 If your country or region is not listed, please contact your local government agency for assistance.